Creative Teachers, Exceptional Skills

-The Art Education program at Huntington University prepares students to become an art teacher of exceptional skill, unique creative thought, and deep Christian faith.
+The Art Education program at Huntington University prepares students to become successful art teachers of exceptional skill, unique creative thought, and deep Christian faith.

-In addition, Huntington University has an active student chapter of the National Art Education Association.
-This group strives to develop further expertise in art teaching practices through a variety of experiences, including attendance at state conferences, assistance in planning an annual high school art exhibit, teaching private art lessons and community involvement.
+Huntington University has an active student chapter of the National Art Education Association.
+This group develops further expertise in art teaching practices through a variety of experiences, including attendance at state conferences, assistance in planning an annual high school art exhibit, teaching private art lessons and community involvement.
 Check out the Facebook group page at NAEA Student Chapter of Huntington University.